SoCXin/doc/docs/ARM/ST/M4/cmd_device.rst

 ~~~~~~~~~~~

 Connect to Serial Port of remote device and receive or send data in real time.
-:ref:`cmd_remote_agent` should be started before on a remote machine.
+:ref:`arm` should be started before on a remote machine.

 To control *monitor* please use these "hot keys":